Source: safalta.comRead this article to know all about the functions of banks. Bank Special Online Classes: Join Detailed Batch By Safalta here!

 The following are the functions of Indian banks:

 Provide demand withdrawal facility

 Transfer of funds

 Provide customers with locker facilities

 Download for Bank Exam Preparation A Complete Set of Puzzle & Seating Arrangement- CLICK HERE

-Let's have a look at the most important and basic concept on banks that is often asked in the exams.
-The money in the economy can be categorised as Narrow Money and Broad money here are concepts related to them:
+Let's have a look at the most important and basic concept of banks that is often asked in the exams.
+The money in the economy can be categorized as Narrow Money and Broad money here are concepts related to them:

 Reserve Money = Currency in circulation + Bankers’ deposits with the RBI + ‘Other’ deposits with the RBI = Net RBI credit to the Government + RBI credit to the commercial sector + RBI’s claims on banks + RBI’s net foreign assets + Government’s currency liabilities to the public – RBI’s net non-monetary liabilities

 M1 = Currency with the public + Demand deposits with the banking system + ‘Other’ deposits with the RBI.

 M2 = M1 + Savings deposits of post office savings banks